falcosecurity/libs/test/vm/README.md

 ### Step 7 - Generate Final Result Table

-> target `vm-result`.
-Done as part of `vm-centos7` or `vm-ubuntu` targets as well.
+> Target `vm-result`.
+Done as part of `vm-compile`, `vm-centos7` or `vm-ubuntu` targets.

-For easy results inspection, results are served as table depicting boolean values.
-Color blue means that the driver works with this particular compiler version (e.g. in the eBPF case it means the eBPF probe loaded, passed the eBPF verifier and serves events up to userspace - all ok).
-Note that besides compiler version, GLIBC version in build container can influence results as well.
+The results are displayed in a table format, using boolean values to indicate the outcome.
+This allows for easy inspection and understanding of the results.
+The color blue indicates that the driver is functioning correctly with the specific compiler version.
+For instance, in the case of eBPF, it signifies that the eBPF probe successfully loaded, passed the eBPF verifier, and is delivering events to userspace without any issues.
+Apart from the compiler version, the GLIBC version in the build container can also impact the results.

-Some historical results tables are preserved [here](https://github.com/falcosecurity/libs/issues/982).
+Historical results tables are preserved [here](https://github.com/falcosecurity/libs/issues/982).

 ```bash
 ls -l libs/test/vm/build/driver_compat_matrix_compiled.png;